Bowsse/android_emulator/README.md

 pip install robotframework-appiumlibrary
 ```

-Using Appium library in a Robot test suite
+Using Appium library in a Robot test suite:

 ```
 *** Settings ***